dgirzadas/Pulse-of-the-City/README.md

 *(image with the locations shown on a map)*

 The predictions are based on an averaging approach - a prediction for a certain date-time is an average count for that day of the week and hour (e.g. Wednesday, 14:00).
 This value is then scaled, based on an estimated yearly trend and expanded by a confidence interval.
-This approach has been found to perform better than machine learning-based models (i.e. Support Vector Regression, Multi-Layer Perceptron or Gaussian Process Regression) with the following performance scores:
+This approach has been found to perform better than machine learning-based models (i.e. Support Vector Regression, Multi-Layer Perceptron or Gaussian Process Regression).
+The averaging-based model shows the following performance scores:

 - **Mean Absolute Error** (Predictions only) = 45.086
 - **Mean Absolute Error** (True value within confidence interval -> Zero error) = 25.02